pedzisaki/Sql_Python_Analysis/README.md

 5. closing connection when analysis is complete

 #### Dataset
 This data contains the names, job title, and compensation for San Francisco city employees on an annual basis from 2011 to 2014.
+The dataset has been saved as payroll.csv

 #### Data Exploration
 1. What are the top 10 jobs in terms of numbers (count)?